How NFT start-ups are changing the art market

-NFTs are changing the art market at a breathtaking pace, which is why startups like Pinsl from Stuttgart want to make NFT trading more accessible and secure.
+NFTs are changing the art market at breathtaking speed, which is why start-ups such as Pinsl from Stuttgart want to make NFT trading more accessible and secure.
 But the hype is also attracting dubious providers.

 Vinzent von Witten is a founder through and through.
-He has been active in the start-up scene for about seven years.
-He talks about topics like AI or the blockchain quickly and in a structured manner.
-But when it comes to art, his voice becomes quieter.
+He has been active in the start-up scene for around seven years.
+He talks about topics such as AI and blockchain quickly and in a structured manner.
+But when it comes to art, his voice becomes calmer.
 Then he takes his time, philosophizing about the value of works of art.
-For a long time, von Witten searched for a way to combine his passions - founding, crypto, tech and art.
-In April 2021, he found it: He launched the Stuttgart-based start-up Pinsl.
-This aims to connect the traditional art world with the NFT market.
+Von Witten spent a long time looking for a way to combine his passions - founding, crypto, tech and art.
+He found it in April 2021: He launched the Stuttgart-based start-up Pinsl.
+Its aim is to connect the traditional art world with the NFT market.

-NFT stands for Non-Fungible Token.
-They present an object such as a picture in the blockchain.
-With them, people can own, buy and sell digital files - including mainly artworks.
+NFT stands for non-fungible token.
+They represent an object such as a picture in the blockchain.
+People can use them to own, buy and sell digital files - especially works of art.
 Each NFT is considered unique.
 People can still download it, but only the buyer is shown as the owner.
-At best, this should make it much easier to trade artwork.
+At best, this should make it much easier to trade artworks.
 Just creating your own NFT, marketing it and finding a suitable buyer is not that easy.
-And even as buyers, there can be problems - for example, if they are unsure whether the NFT seller really has the rights to the artwork on offer.
+And there can also be problems for buyers - for example, if they are unsure whether the NFT seller really has the rights to the artwork on offer.

-Von Witten used to work as a video producer with Hollywood director and Oscar winner Costa-Gavras, among others, before moving into the start-up world.
+Von Witten previously worked as a video producer with Hollywood director and Oscar winner Costa-Gavras, among others, before switching to the start-up world.
 Since 2015, he has founded several companies of his own.
-As is often the case, these did not lead to success, but they do teach von Wittem a lot about starting up.
-He has been active in the crypto scene for a long time: among other things, he helped to set up the Stuttgart Blockchain Future Festival and was responsible for digitalization projects such as a blockchain strategy for management boards at the financial group W&W.
+As is often the case, these did not lead to success, but they taught von Wittem a lot about founding.
+He has been involved in the crypto scene for a long time: among other things, he helped set up the Stuttgart Blockchain Future Festival and was responsible for digitalization projects such as a blockchain strategy for board members at financial group W&W.

-Now he wants to bring order to the wild NFT world with Pinsl.
-"We are building a user-friendly, reputable and legally compliant platform for fine-art NFTs," von Witten explains.
+Now he wants to bring order to the wild world of NFTs with Pinsl.
+"We are building a user-friendly, reputable and legally compliant platform for fine-art NFTs," explains von Witten.
 This is expected to be launched in June.
-Until January 2022, von Witten built the company alone.
-Then Nils Dürr joined as co-founder.
-The project's founding partners and first business angels are Johannes Graf Strachwitz and Oliver Rebner from the communications agency 0711, the lawyer Martin Rath and artist Sebastian Priester.
-Other start-ups such as Artéq from Vienna and Digitalstage.io and Fanzone from Berlin are also focusing on the NFT market, partly for works of art but also for music or collectible pictures for fans.
-But can this really work, or will the hype soon be over again?
+Until January 2022, von Witten built up the company alone.
+Nils Dürr then joined as co-founder.
+The project's founding partners and first business angels are Johannes Graf Strachwitz and Oliver Rebner from the 0711 communications agency, lawyer Martin Rath and artist Sebastian Priester.
+Other start-ups such as Artéq from Vienna, Digitalstage.io and Fanzone from Berlin are also focusing on the NFT market, partly for works of art but also for music or collectible pictures for fans.
+But can this really work or will the hype soon be over?

 Pinsl wants to give artists "water to swim in"

 "Our platform is primarily aimed at traditional players in the art world," says von Witten.
 His team verifies artists, gallery owners and buyers so that there are no financial, copyright or other problems.
-"Artists and dealers should and want to focus on the art - not on business and technicalities," von Witten explains.
+"Artists and dealers should and want to concentrate on the art - and not on business and formalities," explains von Witten.
 "However, everyone needs water to swim in.
-That's why we offer the art world a safe framework for NFT trading."
+That's why we offer the art world a secure framework for NFT trading."

-"I came up with the idea for Pinsl because I'm friends with a lot of artists, have been interested in art myself for a long time - and create art with my favorite media," von Witten explains.
-He already landed a small commercial success in the process: in 2012, for example, London's famous Tate Modern museum included T-shirts with collages by him in its artist store.
+"I came up with the idea for Pinsl because I am friends with many artists, have been interested in art myself for a long time - and create art with my preferred media," explains von Witten.
+He has already achieved a small commercial success: in 2012, the famous London museum Tate Modern included T-shirts with his collages in its artist store.

-Art market expert: Artists should definitely deal with NFTs
+Art market expert: artists should definitely get to grips with NFTs

-Art market expert Arne Freiherr von Neubeck is one who believes in the future of NFTs: "For artists who have mastered the skill of self-promotion, there is a great opportunity due to the greater reach of digital art," he says.
-However, as someone who has been dealing in art since 2008 and is a major player in the German art market with his company The Global Fine Art, he also knows, "But most artists will fail with it, just as they fail in the analog world."
+Art market expert Arne Freiherr von Neubeck is one who believes in the future of NFTs: "For artists who have mastered the skill of self-marketing, there is a great opportunity due to the greater reach of digital art," he says.
+However, as someone who has been dealing in art since 2008 and is a major player in the German art market with his company The Global Fine Art, he also knows: "Most artists will fail with this, just as they fail in the analog world."

-Von Neubeck believes that "platforms with a boutique character" like Pinsl can definitely play an important role "in enabling artists to place themselves beyond the mass market."
-But these could only help if they "generate enough traffic."
-The very large NFT markets, such as Opensea, have a problem: "The platform is huge.
-You meet millions of users - but at the same time you run the risk of getting lost."
+Von Neubeck believes that "platforms with a boutique character" such as Pinsl can certainly play an important role "so that artists can position themselves beyond the mass market."
+However, these can only help if they "generate enough traffic".
+This is because the really big NFT markets such as Opensea have a problem: "The platform is huge.
+You have millions of users - but also the risk of getting lost."

-In any case, von Neubeck strongly advises artists to get to grips with the NFT matter: "If I don't deal with it, the train will roll by."
-The market's current moment, he says, is particularly interesting: "The train is already rolling, but the tracks still need to be laid.
-That's happening at full speed right now."
-As is so often the case, the early momentum offers the risk of failure and setbacks on the one hand - but huge opportunities on the other.
-However, one should not be careless: The processes are not easy to understand, "fraudsters lurk, and volatility is significant."
+In any case, von Neubeck strongly advises artists to get to grips with the NFT matter: "If I don't deal with it, the train will pass me by."
+The current moment in the market is particularly interesting: "The train is already rolling, but the tracks still have to be laid.
+This is happening at full speed at the moment."
+As is so often the case, early momentum offers the risk of failure and setbacks on the one hand - but huge opportunities on the other.
+However, one should not be reckless: The processes are not easy to understand, "fraudsters are lurking and the volatility is considerable."

 NFTs will find their way into the art market

-According to von Neubeck, the NFT hype turned out to be so big mainly because the art market was under massive pressure due to the pandemic: fairs, presence auctions and cultural events were down.
-"NFTs stood out as revenue generators," he notes.
-NFTs were also expected to generate sales for people who had not previously dealt in art: "They introduced a completely new target group to the market.
-Young people who have come into wealth primarily through crypto investments."
+According to von Neubeck, the NFT hype has been so great primarily because the art market has come under massive pressure due to the pandemic: fairs, face-to-face auctions and cultural events have been canceled.
+"NFTs stood out as a sales driver," he notes.
+NFTs also promised sales to people who had not previously traded in art: "They introduced a completely new target group to the market.
+Young people who have made their fortune primarily through crypto investments."

-For there are still some uncertainties with NFTs, he said: physical art is usually more constant in its price.
-And whether the price level of NFTs will remain the same is uncertain, he said: "The market is risky and volatile."
-The poor environmental record of NFTs could also spoil the party in the long run: already, it has caused many NFT critics.
-At the same time, however, there is no turning back, according to von Neubeck: "The trend is irreversible.
+There are still some uncertainties with NFTs: the price of physical art is usually more constant.
+And whether the price level of NFTs will remain the same is uncertain: "The market is risky and volatile."
+The poor environmental balance of NFTs could also spoil the party in the long term: there are already many NFT critics as a result.
+At the same time, according to von Neubeck, there is no turning back: "The trend is irreversible.
 NFTs will find their way into the art market."

 Like it?
 Please spread the word: